- Go on a thrilling white water rafting adventure on Tully River

 - Explore Cairns at your own pace and enjoy 4 fun-filled days of amazing activities!

 Spend a week living like an action hero in beautiful Cairns and get to try out a multitude of awesome activities.
 You’ll be staying in the heart of the city, surrounded by some of Australia’s most beautiful landscape and coastline.
 Each day of your trip will bring a different adventure, between sightseeing and getting to explore Cairns in your own time.
-You’ll get to go white water rafting on the Tully River, you’ll explore the lush waterfalls and swimming holes in the Atherton Tablelands, you’ll fly over the most incredible scenery on a hot air balloon ride, and you’ll get to go snorkelling, and diving if you like, at the world’s most famous natural water site – the Great Barrier Reef.
+You’ll get to go white water rafting on the Tully River, you’ll explore the lush waterfalls and swimming holes in the Atherton Tablelands, you’ll explore the rainforrested island of Fitzroy, and you’ll get to go snorkelling, and diving if you like, at the world’s most famous natural water site – the Great Barrier Reef.
 So, if you’re after an adventure of a lifetime – this is it.

 Want to find out more?